 The thematics of the renewal collections were dedicated to the origins of the native foundations of Amédée Paris, carried out by the legendary Chargeurs maritime transport firm, lead by his CEO, Michaël Fribourg.
 Indeed, its founder Deborah Berger, left the finance industry to launch Amédée Paris, within the close related technical and textile supports, to initiate this new luxury fibers global player (photos credits: Alexis Lery).

-Atelier Richelieu, a famous Parisian event place, were designed like a navy cinema theater.
+Consequently, in order to highlight the quality of those innovative creations, fully inspired by many faraway lands, the walls of the Atelier Richelieu, a famous Parisian event place, were designed like a navy cinema theater.
 Thanks to translucent light boxes, this ephemeral showroom was drown into a decoration made of lighthouses and stained barriers, like a ferryboat or cargo, deeply influenced by the Chargeurs‘ inner DNA.

 Then, the visitors would have been impressed by each room, to experiment like a surprise, and explore through the different patterns of the Amédée Paris‘ creations.
 In this case, some modern artworks would even be used to hold them and masterpieces were enhanced in the majestic Salle des Carrés, starring XL sized fabrics, behind a pleasant classical music background.